AlexSterk/TwitchDropGrabber/README.md

 There are some things that would be nice to have though.
 I might add these myself in the future, but if you feel like it's a fun waste of time, be my guest:
 * A better recovery for slow networks/networks failures
 * A better way of checking if streams are playing.
-Right now it uses the status icon of the channel, but it might be better to use the actual `video` element instead

 Feel free to suggest more.